univention/scim-services/docs/architecture/milestone2.md

   - UDM is the single source of truth.
 - Changes done to the UDM DB are synchronized to the SCIM DB asynchronously.
   - The SCIM server does not forward change requests started by UDM back to UDM, preventing a loop.
-- Errors encountered by the UDM 2 SCIM Consumer are logged.
+- Errors encountered by the UDM 2 SCIM Client are logged.
 - Synchronization conflict resolution happens on the attribute level.
   There are a few problematic scenarios (see section _Concurrent write conflict resolution using attribute-level comparisons_).
   Situations where a conflict on the attribute level is detected are logged at level `INFO` or `WARNING`.